DataRecce/recce-documentation/docs/docs/features/lineage.md

 To select a node and all of its parents or children:

-1. Click the checkbox on the node
+1. Click the checkbox on the node.
-2. Right click the node
+2. Right click the node.
-3. Click to select either parent or child nodes
+3. Click to select either parent or child nodes.

 <figure markdown>
   ![Select a node and its parents or children](../../assets/images/features/select-node-children.gif){: .shadow}